How did your band choose the name “The Storytellers”?

 How do you classify The Storytellers?
 Is there a genre?

-We’re a folk band or an “indie” folk band, which means we’re a more modern, progressive band heavily influenced by traditional folk music.
+We’re a progressive bluegrass band, which is also called a “Newgrass band” or a “Jamgrass band”.
+While we perform a lot of traditional bluegrass music, we are not a traditional bluegrass band.
 Our instrumentation is acoustic guitar, mandolin, fiddle an banjo.
 I play a regular bass rather than a stand up bass and like I said, we have hand drums.
-So we’re not super traditional.
+We’re not super traditional.
 We’re referred to as an “Americana” band and a “Roots” band, too.
-We play a lot of bluegrass-inspired music as well.

 How would you describe your band’s repertoire?